-- Two variants of a real-time image-based rendering method that allows for free-viewpoint rendering of a cinematic quality, pre-rendered animated scene, using data from a sparse set of viewpoints.
-One variant is capable of reconstructing strong view-dependent effects such as refractions and mirror-like reflections, while the other is oriented towards performance. - A method to optimize positioning of cameras for offline rendering in order to capture the scene with the least number of cameras for a given lighting environment complexity. - Two GPU-friendly temporal compression methods (for color and depth data) that reduce video stream memory requirements (including lower GPU upload bandwidth use) and integrate with raw or blockcompressed data of any spatial pixel format. - A view-dependent decompression method that exploits precomputed visibility to optimize GPU fill and bandwidth rates.
+- A real-time image-based rendering method that allows for free-viewpoint rendering of a cinematic quality, pre-rendered animated scene, using data from a sparse set of viewpoints. - A method to optimize positioning of cameras for offline rendering in order to capture the scene with the least number of cameras for a given lighting environment complexity. - Two GPU-friendly temporal compression methods (for color and depth data) that reduce video stream memory requirements (including lower GPU upload bandwidth use) and integrate with raw or block-compressed data of any spatial pixel format. - A view-dependent decompression method that exploits precomputed visibility to optimize GPU fill and bandwidth rates.